Bakelants apologises for remarks about Tour podium women

-DUESSELDORF, Germany Belgian rider Jan Bakelants has apologised after making derogatory remarks about the women who hand out the honours after stages of the Tour de France.
+DUESSELDORF, Germany (Reuters) - Belgian rider Jan Bakelants has apologised after making derogatory remarks about the women who hand out the honours after stages of the Tour de France.

 Tour organisers on Wednesday demanded that the AG2R-La Mondiale rider, a Tour stage winner in 2013, apologised after he quoted as saying by Belgian newspaper Het Laatste Nieuws he would bring with him a "pack of condoms, because you never know where those podium chicks have been hanging out".